Team997Coders/BB2018BallFindingVision/readme.md

 You can also run the project from the VSCode debugger locally and remotely using the built-in task and launch settings.
 (TODO: Put more in about this)

 ## Building for another platform
-If you are building for another platform, trying to run `gradlew build` will not work, as tests will not run on Windows targeting another platform.
-You can run `gradlew build -x test` to ignore tests.
+If you are building for another platform, trying to run `gradlew build -Ptarget=<target>` will not work, as tests will not run on Windows targeting another platform.
+You can run `gradlew build -x test -Ptarget=<target>` to ignore tests.

 In that case, when you run the build, a zip file is placed in `output\`.
 This zip contains the built jar, the OpenCV library for your selected platform, and either a .bat file or shell script to run everything.
 All you have to do is copy this file to the system, extract it, then run the .bat or shell script to run your program.

-Finally, if buildType is targeting raspbian, a `gradlew deploy -x test` task exists to deploy built project automatically to a raspberry pi.
+Finally, if buildType is targeting raspbian, a `gradlew deploy -x test -Ptarget="arm-raspbian"` task exists to deploy built project automatically to a raspberry pi.
 No dependencies are required to be installed on the pi other than the stretch distro.
 The deploy task will automatically install them.
 (TODO: Talk more about the settings on connecting to pi.)

 ## What this gives you
 You can develop and test a WPILib image processing application without needing a robot.
 You can develop develop and test on Windows and then deploy on a raspberry pi.
 You can use a USB camera on either platform locally, or you can offload image capture to another device and not change image processing code.